altonlee/altonlee.github.io/essays/final-project-idea.md

 labels:
   - Software Engineering
   - Meteor
+  - React
 ---

 <img class="ui image" src="https://i2.wp.com/miamistudent.net/wp-content/uploads/2015/03/trash.jpg?fit=900%2C600">

 ## Overview

+UPDATE: You can view the finished application <a href="owo.meteorapp.com">here!</a>

  Currently, trash audits across UH campuses have a very primitive way of storing and calculating data.
 It consists of a single piece of paper and one very hard working individual.
 One representative is in search of a more streamlined solution of storing the data.